MAY 5, 2012

-Originally, it was going to be six homes—a handful of South Nyack residents living near the South Broadway overpass to a new Tappan Zee Bridge.
+NYACK, NY — Originally, it was going to be six homes—a handful of South Nyack residents living near the South Broadway overpass would lose their houses to a new Tappan Zee Bridge.

-The state would have procured the properties, and the residents would have started searching for new abodes.
+The state would procure the properties, and the residents would start searching for new abodes.

 But not anymore.

-New York State Thruway Authority (NYSTA) and Department of Transportation (NYSDOT) officials announced Friday that the Tappan Zee Bridge project—which is , and has yet to be finalized—would not commandeer any local homes.
+New York State Thruway Authority (NYSTA) and Department of Transportation (NYSDOT) officials announced Friday that the Tappan Zee Bridge project—which could cost taxpayers as much as $16 billion, and has yet to be finalized—would not commandeer any local homes.

 "As we continue planning this groundbreaking project, we have made it a top priority to hear from members of the community and respond to their concerns," added Tom Madison, the executive director of NYSTA.